scurker/scurker.com/site/resume/index.md

         <h4>Daxko</h4>
         <date>February 2016 - April 2017</date>
         <ul>
-          <li>Developed and guided the launch of Daxko Mobile, a new mobile application built using Cordova and React serving members of YMCAs and JCCs to over 200 different clients.</li>
+          <li>Architected and guided the launch of Daxko Mobile, a new mobile application built using Cordova and React serving members of YMCAs and JCCs to over 200 different clients.</li>
-          <li>Implemented a build process for the mobile application to ensure that the codebase was the same for all clients across multiple platforms (Android, iOS).</li>
+          <li>Implemented a build process in node for Daxko Mobile to package assets per client across both Android and iOS, reducing build times from hours to minutes.</li>
         </ul>
       </li>
       <li class="experience">